-If I were to tell you that the major search engines have a bigger and richer database full of information than their index of the World Wide Web, would you believe me?
-Chances are that you’re one of the persons who helped build it.
-The information that Google and Bing and Yahoo collect about the searches and query sessions and clicks that searchers perform on the Web covers an incredible number of searches a day.
+If I were to tell you that the major search engines have a bigger and richer database full of information than their World Wide Web index, would you believe me?
+The chances are that you’re one of the persons who helped build it.
+The information that Google and Bing, and Yahoo collect about the searches and query sessions and clicks that searchers perform on the Web covers an incredible number of searches a day.
 When Google introduced their Knowledge Graph this past May, they gave us a hint of the scope and usage of this database:

-When someone performs a search for a query that doesn’t produce much results at Google or Bing, the search engines might remove some of the query terms to provide more results, or they might look for synonyms that might help fill the same or a similar informational need.
-But chances are that such approaches still might not produce the kinds of results that searchers want to see.
+When someone searches for a query that doesn’t produce many results at Google or Bing, the search engines might remove some of the query terms to provide more results, or they might look for synonyms that might help fill the same or a similar informational need.
+But the chances are that such approaches still might not produce the kinds of results that searchers want to see.

 A Microsoft patent granted last week covers similar ground.
 The patent describes how it might take advantage of a knowledge base made up of information gathered from query logs and search history to broaden the results available to searches.
 It also describes a marketplace where those underserved queries might become accessible to content creators to enable them to produce relevant content for a fee.
 This echoes in many ways the approach that the Google patents uncovered.

 In short, Bing might identify underserved queries where there might be below a certain threshold of search results.
-It might find other similarly underserved queries that are related, and categorize those into a taxonomy with a set of associated attributes.
-Content shown in search results might not just be matches for the query terms, but also for associated queries around those related categories.
+It might find other similarly underserved queries related and categorize those into a taxonomy with a set of associated attributes.
+The content shown in search results might match the query terms and associated queries around those related categories.